|

 the quavering shadow of his teepee -- bison hide on a stick

 against a hail of bullets.
-When the Indian was performing
+When the Indian was performing his

-were constructing spectacular aqueducts which still stand
+spectacular aqueducts which still stand today, two millennia

-his Industrial Revolution, the Indian was chipping flint for
+the Indian was chipping flint for fire and turning the smoke

-fire and turning the smoke into a medium of long-distance
+into a medium of long-distance communication.

-Where there is
+Where there

-no avoiding the hulking mountain range of facts and arguments,
+is no avoiding the hulking mountain range of facts and arguments,

-it should be self-evident to both insiders and outsiders that
+it should be self-evident to both insiders and outsiders

-the white man’s superior firepower.
+no match against the white man’s superior firepower.

 From their first

-exposure to the teepee – a dwarf structure next to any
+exposure to the teepee – a dwarf structure next to

-doomed Indian braves defiantly circling the white man’s
+and doomed Indian braves defiantly circling the white man’s

-wagon train, to the on-going fragmentation and collapse of
+wagon train, to the on-going fragmentation and collapse

-war cry against the march of progress, the young are initiated
+as the Iroquois' war cry against the march of progress,

-into the downs of negative self-esteem before they have learned
+the young are initiated into the downs of negative self-esteem

-to walk and talk.
+before they have learned to walk and talk.

 But the Indian,